 Bottom Line

-Cost in the rearview mirror, Jacked Factory Authentic ISO sits 25 grams of protein in the front seat.
+Jacked Factory Authentic ISO provides 100% grass-fed whey protein isolate with 25 grams of protein per serving, which is the research-backed amount for those looking to build and preserve lean muscle mass.
 Also being a whey protein isolate, it contains minimal carbs (1 gram), fat (0.5 grams), and lactose.

 The Jacked Factory protein also sports a tidy ingredients list that’s mostly filled with natural ingredients—like Himalayan salt and stevia extract—to enhance flavor.
 However, and while this is a personal preference on if you wish to consume, it does contain artificial flavors and the artificial sweetener sucralose.
-While reviewers did not think this was the best-tasting protein powder, our product tester begged to differ and thought the Vanilla flavor was very pleasant.
-It does also come in Vanilla Oatmeal Cookie and Chocolate Peanut Butter as well.
+While customer reviewers did not think this was the best-tasting protein powder, our product tester begged to differ and thought the Vanilla flavor was very pleasant.

-But to ride Jacked Factory into the sunset, its grass-fed whey protein isolate is manufactured in the U.S. in a cGMP (Current Good Manufacturing Practice) and FDA-registered facility.
+To ride Jacked Factory into the sunset, its grass-fed whey protein isolate is manufactured in the U.S. in a cGMP (Current Good Manufacturing Practice) and FDA-registered facility.
 And if you aren’t satisfied with the product for any reason, Jacked Factory offers a 100% hassle-free, money-back guarantee.

 Read our Jacked Factory Authentic Iso Whey review for more of our thoughts about this product.

-Protein Per Serving25 g per 1 scoop (30.1 g) serving (Vanilla)
+Protein Per Serving25 g per 1-scoop (30.1 g) serving (Vanilla)

 Flavor Option(s)Chocolate Peanut Butter, Vanilla, Vanilla Oatmeal Cookie